 Realistically, relationships are meant to be voluntary partnerships between two people who genuinely want to share their lives for the right reasons.

 Don’t get into a relationship solely out of societal expectations.

 Figure out why you are in the relationship in the first place.

 Did you feel a strong sense of chemistry and connection with this person?

 Was your frame of mind balanced at the time or were you acting out of loneliness, desperation or boredom?

-It’s one thing to get into meaningless relationships simply because you want to pass the time or just have sex.
+It’s one thing to get into meaningless relationships, intent on passing time or just have sex.

 As long as both parties are in on it, no one gets hurt.

-Hence, your best chance at solving this is to simply figure out where you stand mentally and how your chemistry with this person tends to play out.
+To solve this, figure out where you stand mentally and your chemistry with this person.

 As human beings, we do have instincts.